AnneKammenhed/good-food-too/README.md

 <h1>Background</h1>
 This app is built as the fourth project of my full stack development course that i started in the beginning of May 2022.
 It is for a restaurant to book a table for max 8 persons online and to give information about any allergies.

+During the project some of the harder parts was to get the urls in order and the original repo, with connections to Heroku from the beginning didn't work with the amouyt of adjustments that i made to the model(-s).

 <h1>Functions</h1>
 The model allows for anyone to book a table.
 However it does not allow for the same e-mail adress to book exactly the same day and time.